 - Foil: To Ratie.
 Serra is serious and composed, Ratie is whimsical and quirky.
 Both of them believe that The Power of Friendship doesn't exist, but while Ratie accepts it due to Misaki's influence and in spirit assists Gaillard, Serra denies it to the end and is defeated by the allies he betrayed.

-- Green Thumb: He uses a Neo Nectar deck.
+- Green Thumb: During his first on-screen fight he uses a Neo Nectar deck.

 - It's All About Me: He believes he is Link Joker's chosen one who will rule both worlds.

 - Smug Snake: In spades.
 It's the point he continually monologues about how he fooled Aichi and the Quatre Knights just to rub in how clever he thinks he is.

 - Sixth Ranger Traitor: Although part of the original villainous group, Sera betrays Aichi and the knights, breaking Aichi out of his seal and freeing him to start attacking the other Quatre Knights.